Deuter Kid Comfort Active SL Review

 Child comfort starts with a padded seat that supports little ones without adding bulk between the legs where it could chaff or grow uncomfortable.
 It is contoured with a shape that is wide under the rump and narrows at the legs.
 The shoulder straps are wide and height adjustable, offering a snug fit with useful padding that never pushes on the baby's face.

-The headrest is very well padded, and the padding extended around the top edge of the sidewalls, so little ones can nap to the side or fall somewhat forward with a pad to catch them.
+The headrest is very well padded, and the padding extends around the top edge of the sidewalls, so little ones can nap to the side or fall somewhat forward with a pad to catch them.
 Our napping testers seemed comfortable, and their head was never in a position where there wasn't padding.
 The cover is removable for cleaning, which is nice given that drool and spit-up can and will happen when you have a baby on board.

 Ease of Use